software-mansion/protostar/website/docs/tutorials/07-testing/02-cheatcodes/mock-call.md

 Mock works globally, for all contracts, not only the testing contract.

+## Caveats
+- Mock call only works for functions that are in the contract ABI.
+It does not mock any internal function calls, even if the function name and parameter types match.

 :::tip
 You can provide constructor arguments as a dictionary to leverage [data transformer](README.md#data-transformer).
 :::